Keep It Simple

 In this article Stephen and Anthony Grey explore their findings in regards to how PH and KH play an important role in harmonising an ecosystem that can successfully rear nishikigoi.
-I found their thoughts very interesting and with permission, World of Nishikigoi proudly presents the ramblings...
+I found their thoughts very interesting and with permission, I collated their thoughts and so World of Nishikigoi proudly presents their ramblings...

-Sitting in the garden (with our waterproofs on!) having a well-earned cuppa Anthony and I got discussing the recent posts regarding pH & KH and cast our minds back to the early years when we nearly had a pH crash back in 2003.
+Sitting in the garden (with our waterproofs on!) having a well-earned cuppa Anthony and I got discussing some recent posts regarding pH & KH and cast our minds back to 2003 when we nearly had a pH crash!
 Since then, it’s a subject we’ve always been interested in, more so these last few years…

 It can be a mind boggling subject and took us a few years to grasp the fundamentals regarding what was going on with our water in relation to our bio filter - nitrification cycle, CO2 levels, TDS, GH and of course pH & KH.
-Back in 2003 information was limited, there was not much in textbooks with the level of detail that we all know now.
-Having kept and bred Malawi Cichlids successfully for many years (30+ years ago), I already had an understanding of pH and the basics of the nitrification cycle but taking on a koi pond proved a whole different challenge!
+Back in 2003 information on these topics was limited, something we take for granted now.
+Having previously kept and bred Malawi Cichlids successfully for many years, I already had an understanding of pH and the basics of the nitrification cycle but taking on a koi pond proved a whole different challenge!